This article provides a summary of new features, enhancements, and resolved issues in Zuora Revenue version 37.007.00.00.

 RORD processing enhancement

-Previously, when processing RORD lines, Zuora Revenue will first debit the billed contract liability (CL with Unbill Flag = N) and then debit the unbilled contract liability (CL with Unbill Flag = Y).
-In some scenarios when both the billed and unbilled CL balances exist in the period, if the RORD line cannot completely knock off the billed revenue but also have an unbilled CL balance, the debit balance of contra account receivable (Contra AR) and credit balance of billed CL are populated.
-This might cause accounting issues in the future:
+Previously, when processing RORD lines, Zuora Revenue will first credit the billed contract liability (CL with Unbill Flag = N) before credit the unbilled contract liability (CL with Unbill Flag = Y).
+In some scenarios where the billed CL is not completely exhausted by the RORD and unbilled CL balance also exists, it will cause the following accounting issues:

 - If no credit memo for the RORD line (CM-RO) line is collected in the future, the Contra AR entry will never be cleared, which causes overstatement in both asset (Contra AR) and liability (CL Billed) of the company’s balance sheet.